Robert Courtney Davis: Death and burial

 Davis died in Elmsford, New York on September 2, 1944 after suffering a heart attack while golfing at the Knollwood Country Club.
 He and his wife Ruby Hale are buried at Arlington National Cemetery.

 Awards

 In addition to his two Silver Stars, Davis received the Army Distinguished Service Medal for his World War I service.
 The medal's citation states the following:

 He also received numerous foreign awards, including: the Legion of Honor (Commander) (France); Order of the Bath (Companion) (Great Britain); Order of the Crown (Commander) (Belgium); Order of the Crown (Commander) (Italy); Order of Prince Danilo I (Grand Cross) (Montenegro); and Medal of La Solidaridad (Second Class) (Panama).

+In 1941, Davis was conferred an honorary doctor of science degree by Washington & Jefferson College.

 Family

 In 1902, Davis married Ruby Caroline Hale (1879–1959).
 They had no children.